μ2 Crucis (mu2 Crucis)

 μ2 Crucis is a variable and double main-sequence star in the constellation of Crux.

 μ2 Crucis visual magnitude is 5.17.
-Because of its reltive faintness, μ2 Crucis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, μ2 Crucis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of μ2 Crucis

 μ2 Crucis is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of μ2 Crucis are provided in the following table:

 The simplified sky map below shows the position of μ2 Crucis in the sky:

 Visibility of μ2 Crucis from your location